Same Time, Same Place

 "Same Time, Same Place" is the third episode of the seventh and final season of the television show Buffy the Vampire Slayer.
+The episode aired on October 8, 2002 on UPN.

 Plot

-At the airport, Buffy, Dawn, and Xander wait for Willow to get off her plane and talk about how uncomfortable they feel about the situation.
+At the airport, Buffy, Dawn, and Xander wait for Willow to get off her plane from England and talk about how uncomfortable they feel about the situation.
 The plane clears, but the three do not see Willow.
 The scene repeats as Willow gets off the plane, but she does not see her friends waiting for her.

-A young man spray paints a wall of a construction site as a demon taunts him from the shadows and then attacks the frightened man.
+A young man spray-paints a wall of a construction site as a demon taunts him from the shadows and then attacks the frightened man.

 Willow lets herself into the Summers house, which appears to be empty.
 Going up to what used to be her room, but now has been claimed by Buffy, Willow remembers the last time she was in the room.
 A door closes and Willow begins to investigate, but still her friends are nowhere to be seen.
 Alone, Willow curls up on the couch.
 Buffy, Xander, and Dawn return home and talk about how Willow did leave England and wonder where she may have ended up.
 They hear a noise upstairs and check it out, but find nothing.

-The next morning, Willow visits the damaged magic shop and finds Anya cleaning up.
+The next morning, Willow visits the damaged Magic Box shop and finds Anya cleaning up.
 Anya is very cold to her and Willow feels guilty about everything.
 They talk a bit and Anya fills Willow in on everyone's activities since she has been gone.
 Willow checks out Xander's construction site and instead of Xander, she finds a skinned body.
 At the same time, Xander and Buffy are looking at the body and the familiar sight makes them wonder if Willow is back after all.
 Unbeknownst to them, a disgusted Willow climbs a ladder to exit the site.

 Willow walks the halls of Sunnydale High and proceeds down to the basement where she finds Spike acting insanely.
-He talks to Willow about the dead body, but also carries on a conversation with something else in the room Willow cannot see.
+He talks to Willow about the dead body, but also carries on a conversation with someone else in the room Willow cannot see.
 Buffy and Xander maneuver through the basement and find Spike seemingly talking to himself.
 Buffy and Xander try to get information from him, but Spike is simultaneously conversing with Willow, so his words make little sense.
 Spike suspects they cannot see each other and that Willow is responsible for it.
 Buffy and Xander interpret some of Spike's comments to mean that he knows about Willow and they suspect she might have something to do with Spike's unstable condition.